A. Overview of Accreditation Process

 - Help develop educational programs that satisfy the needs of constituencies in a dynamic and competitive environment.

 It is the responsibility of the institution seeking accreditation of a program to demonstrate clearly that the program meets the Criteria.

-Please Note: It is critical that you thoroughly understand the Criteria and how to apply them to evaluate a program.
-(Also, note that in this refresher training we will be addressing the General Criteria only.
-Program-specific criteria will be covered by your own member society as needed.)
+Please Note: It is critical you thoroughly understand the Criteria and know how to apply them to evaluate a program.
+In this refresher training, we will be addressing the General Criteria only.
+Program-specific criteria will be covered by your own member society as needed.

 Take a moment and read the General Criteria now.

 D. Explanation of Terms

 It is necessary for ABET volunteers and staff to use consistent terminology.
 As a program evaluator, you will need to know and use the following terms: